Akebi's Sailor Uniform: Reception

 Mercedez Clewis from Anime News Network called the series, which she described as "a coming-of-age story about a teenager just being passionate", her favorite show of the season.
-Clewis revealed she wept of joy with the series' final episode, which she give five stars out of five.
+Clewis revealed she wept of joy with the series' final episode, which she gave five stars out of five.
 Allen Moody from THEM Anime Reviews gave the series 4/5 stars, praising its energetic, pleasant story, which he considered an "affirming show", although he felt a lack of comic relief.
-Commenting on popular accusations that the show contained foot fetishism, he found the series' visual fixation on feet mild and non-sexual.
-Gracie Qu from Anitrendz gave the series an 82/100, calling it a "gorgeously rendered anime that depicts girls’ friendships in a way that I haven’t yet experienced in an anime".
-She praised its high-quality animation, visual storytelling, character development and interactions, finding them particularly authentic, as well as an exploration of "light and dark of puberty".
-Qu similarly noted the series' usage of feet as a narrative resource rather than fetish.
+Regarding popular accusations that the show contained foot fetishism, he found the series' visual fixation on feet mild and non-sexual.
+Gracie Qu from Anitrendz gave the series an 82/100, calling it a "gorgeously rendered anime that depicts girls' friendships in a way that I haven't yet experienced in an anime".
+She praised its high-quality animation, visual storytelling, character development and interactions, finding them particularly authentic, as well as its exploration of "light and dark of puberty".
+Qu also noted the series' usage of feet as a narrative resource rather than fetish.
+By March 2023, the manga has over one million copies in circulation.

-Boston Bastard Brigade gave the series 4,5 out of 5.
-While they criticized a lack of plot, they found the story highly relatable, especially by female viewers.
-They praised the visuals and animation, noting its "movie-level quality" and expressing, "there are not enough words to describe how radiant CloverWorks's animation is in this series".
-Lewis Williamson from Honey's Anime called the series a "joywful watch", noting its character development, animation and soundtrack.
-He found no sexualization in the series' controversial focus on feet, although he commented it might be offputting for some viewers.
-Ragashingo's review stated, "it was a true delight to watch, and I think it will be well regarded as one of the better pure slice of life anime yet produced".
-Aside from the animation, they praised the series' development of all its characters, as well as its ability to make their interactions feel authentic and natural.
-They also addressed accusations of the series allegedly sexualizing young girls, stating "I think these accusations are complete nonsense.
-That they say far more about the commentator than they do the show."

-Double-sama's review of the series focused on its large cast and their interactions, acknowledging "they’re all unique and are generally given time to shine".
-He gave it the best art of the 2022 anime season, and one of the best animations.
-He considered it an underrated series.
-By March 2023, the series has over one million copies in circulation.